phacility/xhprof/README.markdown

 * Move xhprof_lib/config.sample.php to xhprof_lib/config.php
 * Edit `xhprof_lib/config.php`
  * Update the mysql connection strings
+ * Update the server url
  * Update the `dot_binary` configuration
+ * Update the `controlIPs` variable to enable access.
+For a development machine you can set this to `false` to disable IP checks.
 * Import the DB schema (it is just 1 table)
  * See the SQL at [xhprof_runs.php](https://github.com/toomasr/xhprof/blob/master/xhprof_lib/utils/xhprof_runs.php#L109)
+* Add a PHP configuration
+ * If using Apache you can edit your virtual host configuration
+ * Add `php_admin_value auto_prepend_file "/path/to/xhprof/external/header.php"`
+* Visit http://your-server/xhprof/xhprof_html/ and be amazed!

 We Are Working On
 -----------------